TAIs Show Promise in Disease Modification

-TauRx has evaluated its first-generation tau aggregation inhibitor (TAI), rember®, in a large, double-blind, long-duration, Phase 2 clinical trial in 321 patients with mild or moderate Alzheimer’s disease.
-This study provided the first clinical indication that treatment with TAIs holds promise in modifying the progression of the disease.
+TauRx evaluated its first-generation tau aggregation inhibitor (TAI), rember®, in a large, double-blind, long-duration, Phase 2 clinical trial in 321 patients with mild or moderate Alzheimer’s disease.
+The purpose of the study was to identify the minimum effective dose for treatment of Alzheimer’s disease.
+The study met its primary prespecified efficacy endpoint at a dose of 138 mg/day and provided the first clinical indication that treatment with TAIs holds promise in modifying the progression of the disease.

-Functional neuroimaging results from the trial supported the psychometric data: in patients taking rember®, the loss of function in the areas of the brain known to be particularly affected by the tau tangle pathology of disease was eliminated over 6 months.
+Functional neuroimaging results from the trial supported the psychometric data: in patients taking rember®, the loss of function in the areas of the brain known to be particularly affected by the tau tangle pathology of disease was eliminated over 6 months in patients taking the 138 mg/day dose.
 Functional brain scan benefits seen at 6 months were predictive of clinical benefit at 12 months.

-This finding led to the development of TauRx’s second-generation TAI LMTX®, which is a stable, reduced form that delivers MT without the need for active conversion in the stomach.
-In Phase 1 studies, LMTX® was found to be well tolerated at much higher doses than those used in the Phase 2 study.
+This finding led to the development of TauRx’s second-generation TAI LMTX®, which is a stable, reduced form that permits direct absorption of LMT without need for the conversion step.
+It has also been found recently that LMT is the active form of the drug at the tau aggregation site, and so a lower dose is needed for efficacy.
+In Phase 1 studies, LMTX® was found to be well tolerated at much higher doses than rember®.